DenverCoder1/dev-pro-tips-bot/README.md

 * `!choose` - chooses an item randomly from a list

-* `!docs` - fetch various python library documentation use `!help docs` for more info
+* `!docs` - fetch documentation for various Python libraries.
+Use `!help docs` for more info.

 * **Welcome** - Sends a welcome message to users and gives them the Unassigned role